dltj/dltj-blog/content/2022-11-13-oclc-v-clarivate.md

 ---
-title: OCLC v.
+title: 'OCLC v.
 Clarivate: What was MetaDoor?
-What is an OCLC Record?
+What is an OCLC Record?'
 modified: 2022-11-13T21:38:47-05:00
 categories:
 - Raw Technology